LearningTree Β· AWS Β· Compute

 Chapter Two

-Core Compute Options in AWS
+Core Compute Services

 ← More control / more responsibility Less management / more abstraction β†’